Urinary Tract Infection Pharmacy Pilot – Queensland

 Advancing Healthcare Access for Women

-Queensland women will now be able to seek immediate advice and treatment, inclusive of the supply of antibiotics when appropriate, for uncomplicated Urinary Tract Infections (UTI) through their local community pharmacy.
+Queensland women can seek immediate advice and treatment, inclusive of the supply of antibiotics when appropriate, for uncomplicated Urinary Tract Infections (UTI) through their local community pharmacy.
 With one in two Australian women experiencing a UTI in their lifetime1, being able to receive early, convenient and effective treatment from your local participating community pharmacy is a huge advancement for women’s health.

 If you believe you may be experiencing symptoms, or would simply like further information about Urinary Tract Infections and treatment options available at your local community pharmacy, please enter your details below and we will send you a full information pack by email.